particle-iot/docs/src/content/reference/ios.md

 ```
 ---

 Subscribe to events from one specific device (by deviceID, second parameter).
-If the API user owns the device, then he'll receive all events, public and private, published by that device.
+If the API user owns the device, then he will receive all events, public and private, published by that device.
 If the API user does not own the device he will only receive public events.

 **Objective-C**